Job Title: Apartment Maintenance Technician

 - Participates in a 24-hour emergency maintenance on-call schedule on a rotating basis.

-- Responds on-site within 30 minutes for emergency calls.
+- Responds within 30 minutes for emergency calls

 To perform this job successfully, an individual must be able to perform each essential duty satisfactorily.
 The requirements listed below are representative of the knowledge, skill, and/or ability required.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.